acse-yl222/SCALED-Tutorial/l2_diffusion_based_surrogate_model/README.md

-The weight will be this link
+The weight will be this link: